Careers

 Essential Job Functions:

-• Provides maintenance service to all BCRTA vehicles utilizing preventative maintenance programs, diagnostic techniques, and federal, state, and local guidelines.
+• Provides maintenance service to all BCRTA vehicles utilizing preventative maintenance programs, diagnostic techniques, following federal, state, and local guidelines.

-• Maintains all safety equipment on each vehicle.
+• Maintains and inspects all safety equipment on each vehicle.

 • Coordinates vehicle maintenance with Operations Manager, Vehicle & Facility Maintenance.